vedph/cadmus_web/doc/adding-fragments.md

 In a `<partgroup>-feature` module:

 1. add a _fragment editor feature component_ named after the part (e.g. `ng g component comment-fragment-feature` for `CommentFragmentFeatureComponent` after `CommentFragment`), with routing.
+Ensure that this component is both under the module `declarations` and `exports`.
 Each editor has its component, and its state management artifacts under the same folder (store, query, and service).
 Add the corresponding route in the module, e.g.:

 ```ts
 {